dahlia/fedify/docs/manual/federation.md

 Constructor parameters
 ----------------------

-The `Federation` constructor function takes an object with the following properties.
+The `createFederation()` function takes an object with the following properties.
 Some of them are required:

 ### `kv`